 The joint stock company in Slovenia is a company based on a share capital of EUR 25,000 divided into shares.
 The shares of this type of company are freely transferable.
 The management is assured by a board of management and in some cases, a supervisory board may be appointed.
 The members of the management or the supervisory board may be elected by the foreign company’s shareholders or stipulated in the articles of association written by them.

-Incorporating a Slovenian subsidiary - a process described by our specialists in company formation in Slovenia
+Incorporating a Slovenian subsidiary in 2021 - a process described by our specialists in company formation in Slovenia

 The subsidiary’s articles of association must contain information regarding the name and address of the company, the name and address of the founders, details regarding the management and the supervisory board and the duration of the company.
 The registration process of a subsidiary in Slovenia takes around 6 days and it’s considered one of the simplest in Europe.

 The process of incorporating a Slovenian subsidiary begins with depositing the minimum share capital in a bank account and receiving a certificate of deposit.
 The notarized articles of association along with the certificate of deposit must be registered at the electronic one-stop-shop (VEM).
 Registration may be performed online only when there is only one shareholder or in person, when there are several investors.
 The signature specimen of the founder must be deposited if the registration is performed online.

 The newly incorporated Slovenian company will receive a registration number and will appear on the AJPES website if the registration tax is paid and all the documents are properly submitted.
 Our company formation consultants in Slovenia can handle the entire registration procedure for you.

 What are the reporting requirements for a Slovenian subsidiary?

 is considered a separate legal entity than its parent company, although the parent company owns shares in the company.
 This means that the company will be able to take its management decisions without the prior approval of the parent company.
 At the same time, the subsidiary